 Other legal options involve altered states of consciousness—without consuming any substances.
-Since it was developed by Stanislav and Christina Grov in 1975, Holotropic Breathwork has taken the world by storm.
+Since it was developed by Stanislav and Christina Grof in 1975, Holotropic Breathwork has taken the world by storm.
 Holotropic Breathwork was designed to provide the effects of MDMA, ayahuasca, psilocybin, and LSD through hyperventilation and music.

 It’s as effective as psychedelics in causing a therapeutic and transpersonal experience, and has been demonstrated to assist patients with various psychological problems.
 Those interested in holotropic breathwork should seek medical advice to ensure there are no preexisting conditions that may increase risk, such as respiratory or circulation issues.
 There are also other ways to enter the psychedelic realm without actually taking a drug.

 Integrating the Psychedelic Experience

 Although it’s not quite the same as psychedelic assisted therapy, psychedelic integration utilizes the help of a trained professional to help you make sense of your journey after the trip itself.
-That’s exactly what we offer at Psychedelic Passage—the other is trip sitting with an emphasis on harm reduction.
-We are a collective of trained coaches and mentors that can provide you actionable knowledge on how to reduce harm, increase effectiveness, and help you integrate your psychedelic experience into everyday life.
+That is one of the services we offer at Psychedelic Passage—the other is trip sitting with an emphasis on harm reduction.
+We are a collective of trained guides that can provide you actionable knowledge on how to reduce harm, increase effectiveness, and help you integrate your psychedelic experience into everyday life.

 While 84% of participants in a psilocybin study ranked the experience as one of the top five most meaningful of their lives, the long-term benefits achieved might not have been possible without the support of a coach or therapist.